 My little jade-colored chicken butter dish.

 The solution came in the comments section of another website (for the life of me I can’t remember which one), where people were discussing this subject of room temperature butter.
 A woman claimed that she made her own spreadable chilled butter by combining room temperature butter, olive oil, and salt.
 The resulting butter was spreadable straight from the fridge.
 I loved the idea, so I gave it a try.
 The first batch wasn’t very successful– it tasted way too much like olive oil.
 I tried again with a smaller quantity of light olive oil (which is less olive-y tasting).
 The light olive oil was better in terms of flavor, but it’s really just processed olive oil, sometimes mixed with other vegetable oils.
-I decided to try it with grapeseed oil instead, which I often use for frying because it’s light, tasteless, and has no cholesterol.

 Now my butter dish sits on my kitchen shelf, a reminder of the good old days.
 Homemade Spreadable Butter for the win!
 How do you keep your butter– in the fridge, on the countertop, or not at all?